Business Writing Proficiency Requirement*

 **MD/MBA students who have achieved a rating of P or better on the Writing Section (WS) of the MCAT will have satisfied the Business Writing Proficiency Requirement.

 Students will automatically be registered for the workshop if it is determined necessary, based on the above criteria.
 A non-refundable $350 fee will be charged for the Business Writing Workshop.
-Students who have been enrolled in the workshop but believe they have satisfied the proficiency requirement should contact the MBA Academic Affairs office as soon as possible.
+Students who have been enrolled in the workshop but believe they have satisfied the proficiency requirement should contact Academic Affairs and Advising as soon as possible.

 Students who do not satisfy this requirement within the allotted time will be placed on academic "hold", which will prevent them from being able to register for courses the following semester.
 Students will not be permitted to graduate without satisfying this requirement.
 Students who have been enrolled in the workshop but do not pass will be re-enrolled in the workshop and will be charged an additional non-refundable fee.